A Japanophile who has survived 15 solo trips to Japan. Ced's visits focus on discovering the country’s lesser-known attractions.

-Resembling an anthropomorphic tortoise, and with a distinctive dish-like bald spot on its head that holds water, a Kappa is cantankerous by nature and fond of violently wrestling humans.
-Worse, some tribes of Kappa, of which there are many, even drag humans into rivers and lakes to drown them.
-After which they happily feed on the remains.
+Resembling anthropomorphic tortoises, and each with a distinctive dish-like bald spot on its head that contains water, Kappa are cantankerous by nature and very fond of violently wrestling humans.
+Worse, some tribes, of which there are many, also drag humans into rivers and lakes to drown them.
+Following which they gleefully feed on the corpses.

-Fortunately, Kappa aren’t too bright and can be easily dealt with.
-According to folklore, they are obsessed with cordiality and so if you bow to one, it would certainly bow back; thus spilling the water it holds on its head.
-This supposedly immobilizes the creature.
-If you then refill the water, you could even subjugate the creature.
+Luckily for us humans, though, Kappa are rather dim and can be easily dealt with.
+According to Japanese folklore, they are obsessed with cordiality and so if you bow to one, it will bow back, thus spilling the water it holds on its head.
+This supposedly immobilizes the Kappa and if you later refill the water, you will bring the creature under your command.

-Alternatively, you could just offer cucumbers.
-Kappa are described as unusually fond of the vegetable.
+Alternatively, you could just offer cucumbers; Kappa are described as unusually fond of the vegetable.
 In Edo i.e. historical Tokyo, there was even a custom where people wrote names on cucumbers before tossing them into streams.
-Doing so supposedly kept the nasty creatures away.
+Doing so supposedly kept these nasty creatures away.